Ghost Army: The Combat Con Artists of World War II

 The Art of Jean LaMarr

-The Art of Jean LaMarr is on view in Boise, Idaho at the Boise Art Museum through June 11, 2023.
+The Art of Jean LaMarr is on view in Santa Fe, New Mexico at the Museum of Contemporary Native Arts through January 7, 2024.

 Jean LaMarr (born 1945) makes art that addresses issues such as cultural stereotypes, representations of women and Native American people, and the traditions of her ancestors.
 Although she has worked primarily as a printmaker, she is also known for her paintings, assemblages, videos, and installation work.
 LaMarr is of Paiute/Pit River ancestry with family ties to Northern Nevada and northern California, and was born in Susanville, California, in 1945.
 Her artistic development was critically influenced by the time she spent at UC Berkeley from 1973-76 where she earned her BFA and was involved with activist politics.
 LaMarr describes herself as a community artist-activist.
 She lives on the Susanville Indian Rancheria in northeastern California, where she continues to operate the Native American Graphic Workshop.